 Bowmen may practice archery skills at the beautiful archery range.

-The park's amphitheater, available by reservation for weddings and other special functions, also features live music and slide shows Memorial Day through Labor Day.
-These free shows are provided by park docents every Saturday at 7:30 p.m.
+The park's amphitheater is available by reservation for weddings and other special functions.
 The park also features a visitor center where the natural history, geology and cultural history of the park is highlighted.

-Visitors may choose from 118 drive-in and walk-in reservable campsites spread throughout four campgrounds.
-Each site comes equipped with a barbecue pit, food locker and picnic table.
-Showers are also available (no coins needed) with a day use or camping fee required, as well as 17 partial hook-up RV sites.
+Visitors may choose from 116 drive-in and walk-in reservable campsites spread throughout four campgrounds.
+Each site comes equipped with a barbecue pit, food locker, and picnic table.
+Showers are also available (no coins needed) with a day use or camping fee required, as well as 29 partial hook-up RV sites.
 Yurts are also available for reservation.
 These domed-tent like structures come in three different sizes - 16', 20' and 24' offering bunk beds with mattresses, fold out futons and a wrap-around deck.

 Overnight camping is one of the most popular activities at Mt.
 Madonna.
 View here for more information about tent, yurt and RV camping!
 There is no longer first-come first-serve camping sites!